Millonarios F.C.: 1960s and 70s

 Millonarios won their fifth league title in 1959, paving the way for a second golden era in the 1960s, where they won four titles in a row from 1961 to 1964.
 In the 1970s, the team won the title in 1972 and 1978, and came very close to winning it multiple times, finishing runner-up in 1973 and 1975, and third in 1974, 1976 and 1977.

 1980s

 Millonarios won two more titles during this decade: the 1987 and 1988 league titles, with star players such as Arnoldo Iguarán, Mario Vanemerak, and Carlos Estrada.
 The 1988 title was the last title the club won before their 23-year title drought.

 1990s

-The club came very close to winning the title in 1994, but America de Cali snatched it from them on the final matchday because they also won their match.
-Millonarios also had a good 1999 season.
-Although they finished outside the top ten in the Apertura, in the Finalizacion, they collected 42 points, and were undefeated during the regular season, while also setting a 29-match undefeated record, but fell in the playoffs and failed to reach qualification for the final, which was later won by Atletico Nacional.
+This was the only decade in which Millonarios did not win any domestic or international title, but achieved two runner-up finishes in the league.
+They came very close to winning the league title in 1994, but Atlético Nacional snatched it from them on bonus points as both teams won their matches on the final day.
+In the 1995–96 season, Millonarios were also beaten to the title on bonus points, this time by Deportivo Cali.
+The team also had a good 1999 season.
+Although they finished outside the top ten in the Apertura, in the Finalización, they collected 42 points and were undefeated during the regular season, while also setting a 29-match undefeated record, but fell in the playoffs and failed to reach qualification for the final, which was later won by Atlético Nacional.